NOT RECOMMENDED CHARITIES

 Paralyzed Veterans of America

-Based on its 2020 tax return, we calculate that Paralyzed Veterans of America spent 65.7 percent of its $88.6 million budget on overhead.
+Based on its 2020 tax return, we calculate that Paralyzed Veterans of America spent 65.7 percent of its $88.5 million budget on overhead.
 This is higher than our recommended 25 percent overhead spending.
-Paralyzed Veterans of America used joint cost accounting for 17.5 percent of its budget.
-While legal, this… Read More
+Additionally, Paralyzed Veterans of America used joint cost accounting for 17.5 percent of its budget.
+While legal,… Read More

 Paws for Purple Hearts

-Based on its 2020 tax return, we calculate that the Paws for Purple Hearts spent 43.4 percent of its $6.9 million budget on overhead.
+Based on its 2020 tax return, we calculate that the Paws for Purple Hearts spent 56.6 percent of its $6.1 million budget on overhead.
 This is higher than our recommended 25 percent overhead spending.
-Paws for Purple Hearts used joint cost accounting for 26.6 percent of its budget.
-While legal,… Read More
+Additionally, Paws for Purple Hearts used joint cost accounting for 26.6 percent of its budget.
+While… Read More

 Puppies Behind Bars